Random Permutation Circuits Beyond Qubits are Quantum Chaotic

-$\Pi$ implements a periodic one-site shift, and $U(x,\tau)$ are local two-site time-evolution operators, or \emph{gates}, acting at time $\tau$ on the qubits at sites $x-1/2$ and $x$.
+$\Pi$ implements a periodic one-site shift, and $U(x,\tau)$ are local two-site time-evolution operators, or \emph{gates}, acting at time $\tau$ on the qudits at sites $x-1/2$ and $x$.
 This defines a `brickwock' quantum circuit implementing local dynamics.

 Our focus is on the case where $U(x,\tau)$ are chosen so that there exists a fixed special \emph{local} basis (computational basis) $\{\ket{n}\}_{n=0}^{q-1}$, in which the gates act as permutations of the $q^2$ basis elements.
 Introducing the shorthand notation for a two-qudit state $\ket{n}=\ket{n_1 n_2}$, where $n=q n_1+n_2$ and $n_{1,2}\in\mathbb{Z}_q$, $U(x,\tau)$ can be expressed as